lambda-llama/bitset/README.md

 A _bit set_ is a compact data structure, which maintains a set of members from a type that can be enumerated (i. e. has an `Enum` instance).
 Current implementation is abstract with respect to conatiner type, so any numeric type with `Bits` instance can be used as a container.
-However, independent of container choice, the maximum number of elements in a bit set is bounded by `maxBound :: Int`.

-Here's a usage example for a dynamic bit set, which uses `Integer` for storing bits:
+Here's a usage example for a dynamic bit set, which uses a tweaked version of `Integer` for storing bits:

 ```haskell
 import Data.BitSet (BitSet, (\\))